VirusPilot/ogn-pi34/README.md

 ## preparation of OGN credentials
 During the setup process you will be asked to edit (using nano) `Template.conf` for which you should have the following credentials at hand:
 - SDR device number (to avoid conflicts if you have multiple SDRs installed); alternatively if you know already the serial number of your SDR, you can use that to automatically select the appropriate SDR
-- SDR frequency correction [ppm] (this can also be measured and modified accordingly post install if unknown)
+- SDR ppm calibration (only required for non-TCXO SDRs), this can also be measured and modified accordingly post install if unknown
 ```
 RF:
 {
-  Device   = 0;            # Device index for OGN reception.
-E.g. check "sudo rtl_eeprom -d 0" or "-d 1", ...
+  Device   = 0;            # SDR selection by device index, can be verified with "sudo rtl_eeprom -d 0" or "-d 1", ...
-  #DeviceSerial = "868";   # alternative
+  #DeviceSerial = "868";   # SDR selection by serial number (as an alternative)
   FreqCorr = 0;            # [ppm] "big" R820T sticks have 40-80ppm correction factors, measure it with gsm_scan
+                           # SDRs with TCXO: have near zero frequency correction and you can ommit this parameter
 };
 ```
 - SDR autogain target range (adding MinNoise and MaxNoise values):
 ```
   OGN:
   {
-    CenterFreq = 868.8;    # [MHz] with 868.8MHz and 2MHz bandwidth you can capture all systems: FLARM/OGN/FANET/PilotAware
+    CenterFreq = 868.8;    # [MHz] with 868.8MHz and 2MHz bandwidth you can capture all systems: FLARM/OGN/FANET/PilotAware...
     Gain       =  50.0;    # [dB]  this is the startup gain, will be automatically adjusted
-    MinNoise   =   2.0;    # default minimum allowed noise
+    MinNoise   =   2.0;    # default minimum allowed noise, you can ommit this parameter
-    MaxNoise   =   8.0;    # default maximum allowed noise
+    MaxNoise   =   8.0;    # default maximum allowed noise, you can ommit this parameter
   };
 ```
-- GPS coordinates and altitude for your OGN station:
+- **important:** GPS coordinates and altitude for your OGN station:
 ```
 Position:
 {